The Australian Institute of Social Relations is at the leading edge of innovative resource development for community service practice.

 We provide services in event management.
 From putting on large scale events to smaller events in South Australia or around Australia, we have organised professional and meaningful events designed to connect and acknowledge the work that has been achieved.

-Our staff highly engaged in the work they do.
+Our staff are highly engaged in the work they do.
 We are committed to their professional development and growth.
 Our staff regular present at conferences in Australia and overseas, making a significant contribution to the sector by sharing their evidence-based learning with their peers.
 For more information about presentations, please visit here.

 We look forward to supporting your next project!